Skip to main content

 start_at: beginning

-Note: If you have configured log collection location to a custom directory, update the include block with the correct path.
+Note: if you write logs to a custom directory, update the include block with the correct path.
+Add filelog/nginx to the logs pipeline as well.

 note